 One common, efficient way to target goals in mixed groups is to use monthly themes.
 Themes can be used with all grade levels.
 Sometimes your school may have a schoolwide theme that you choose to use, or you may choose a theme of your own.
 The key is to plan ahead of time, and see what resources are already available to meet the needs of your students.

 Books are also great resources for providing functional and appropriate therapy when working with speech therapy mixed groups.
 You can address almost any goal with books.
 Creating and facilitating the use of interactive notebooks for students is another excellent way to provide therapy in mixed groups.
 With interactive notebooks, students can review previous therapy activities when the SLP is working with other students.

 Playing has a place in learning, and you can definitely address multiple goals using generic commercial games.
-In addition to generic commercial games, there are quite a few commercial learning games that target specific communication skills.
+In addition to generic commercial games (see my best board games for speech therapy post for some ideas), there are quite a few commercial learning games that target specific communication skills.
 You can refer to the following resources for lists of commercial board games that target specific skills:

 In addition to commercial board games there are many materials created for SLPs by SLPs.
 Pinterest and TpT are your friends!
 Based on my experiences, it is better to develop and maintain consistent expectations but to diversify the activities.
 Whatever you do, don’t be intimidated by the challenge.
 Rise up to the challenge and soar like an eagle because you’re an: